Asian Skincare Guide: The Korean Skincare Routine

-Most of us are used to a 3-step skin care system that includes cleansing, toning, and moisturizing.
-In Asia, an average skin care routine includes anywhere from 5-10 steps, including cleansing oil, foaming cleanser, booster, essence/serum, emulsion, cream, eye cream, and sunscreen.
+Most of us are used to a 3-step skincare system that includes cleansing, toning, and moisturizing.
+In Asia, an average skincare routine includes anywhere from 5-10 steps, including cleansing oil, foaming cleanser, booster, essence/serum, emulsion, cream, eye cream, and sunscreen.
 Additionally, many women regularly include sheet masks and sleeping packs in their routine.

 In order to get the most benefit from all these products, Asian women use a layering technique to apply them.
 The layering technique involves gently patting or massaging the products in the in a specific order, usually from the lightest in consistency to the heaviest.

-Step 1: Oil Cleanser
+Step 1: Oil Cleanser or Cleansing Balm

 This is a cleanser designed to remove makeup, and is often referred to here as “pre-cleansing.”
 Sometimes a cream cleanser is used in place of an oil cleanser, but the oil cleansers do a pretty bang-up job at removing makeup.

-Step 2: Foaming Cleanser
+Step 2: Foaming, Milky, or Gel Cleanser

-Step 3: Toner/Booster
+Step 3: Toner/Skin/Booster

-Here is where we really start deviating from the Western routine.
+This is where we really start deviating from the Western routine.
 An Asian toner is not the same as a Western toner.
 Western toners are designed to provide additional cleansing and tend to have astringent properties.
-An Asian toner is designed to add moisture to the skin that might be stripped during the cleansing process, and to increase the penetration of additional skin care products.
+An Asian toner is designed to add moisture to the skin that might be stripped during the cleansing process, and to increase the penetration of additional skincare products.
 Some brands have separate toners and boosters, in which case the booster is applied first to prepare the skin for more products, followed by the toner, which is designed to soften the skin.
-However, in many skin care lines, the toner and booster are the same product.
+However, in many skincare lines, the toner and booster are the same product.

 Step 4: Eye Cream (optional)

 If you’re an eye cream fan, you’ll be happy to know that there are a ton of Asian eye creams on the market.
-Different skin care lines have different suggestions for when to apply the eye cream, but I’ve noticed a lot of them have you apply the eye cream just after your toner/booster.
+Different skincare lines have different suggestions for when to apply the eye cream, but I’ve noticed a lot of them have you apply the eye cream just after your toner/booster.